orfeo-treebank/orfeo/docs/install.md

 ### Installing the ANNIS GUI

+After the install script has been run, the file README.txt contains instructions for this with the correct pathnames.
+However, here is what is basically entails.

-Go to the webapps directory of your servlet container (e.g. Tomcat) and do this *after* the install script has been run:
+Go to the webapps directory of your servlet container (e.g. Tomcat) and do this:

 ```
 sudo cp ~orfeo/orfeo-installation/ANNIS/annis-gui/target/annis-gui.war annis.war